Glossary of Barcode Terms

 Global Location Numbers

-are 13 digit numbers required by some stores as a prerequisite for trading.
+are 13-digit numbers required by some stores as a prerequisite for trading.
 These unique numbers are used as location identifiers.
 These can be obtained through GS1

 and some alternative suppliers.

-, or Global Standards One, are the international company that implements and enforces barcode standards.
+, or Global Standards One, is the international company that implements and enforces barcode standards.
 Barcodes can be purchased through them, though generally, an initial joining fee needs to be paid and annual memberships fees.

 GTIN’s are Global Trade Identification Numbers